RoysamLab/Farsight-toolkit/cache/readme.txt

-Initial cache files for CMake configuration of various dependencies.
+This folder of CMake configuration cache files and build scripts makes it much simpler to build FARSIGHT on Mac OS X and Linux systems.

+Steps:

 1) Install prerequisites (Boost, QT, GLUT) for your platform.
+  * On Mac OS X, use MacPorts packages: boost, qt4-mac, mesa
   * On Debian/Ubuntu, use packages: libboost-dev, qt4-qmake, libglut3-dev
-  * On Mac OS X, use MacPorts packages: boost, qt4-mac, mesa

 For more details, see:

   http://farsight-toolkit.org/wiki/FARSIGHT_HowToBuild

-2) Download source code for VXL, VTK and ITK (either tarballs or from CVS).
+2) Download source code for VXL, VTK and ITK
+   (either tarballs or from version control).

 3) Edit the configuration file according to your directory structure: